 20.5 Leave to Hold Political Office

-The University shall, upon written request from a member to the department head, grant leave of absence without pay to be a candidate in federal, provincial, or municipal election.
+The University shall, upon written request from a member to the Academic/Administrative Leader, grant leave of absence without pay to be a candidate in federal, provincial, or municipal election.
 A member who is a candidate for office shall be entitled to take vacation at the time of an election in lieu of leave without pay.
 The request for such leave will be submitted as early as reasonably possible.

 A member elected to public office shall be entitled to a leave of absence without pay during the term of office.
 The University agrees to permit the member to restrict the period of leave to coincide with legislative responsibilities if such partial absence will not seriously affect the member’s performance of duties.